Holden Street Theatres – The Studio, Thu 16 Aug.

 Originally a science fiction film this current version of The Man From Earth from the Holden St. Theatres’ resident theatre group, Red Phoenix Theatre, was written by Jerome Bixby and completed in 1998.

 It centres around the character of John Oldman, a university academic who has decided to move on to greener pastures.
 An impromptu going away gathering happens as John is loading up his ute and on a whim (it seems) he decides to share an inconvenient truth.
-He is 14,000 years old and dates from the Palaeolithic area!
+He is 14,000 years old and dates from the Palaeolithic era!

 Predictably this notion is at first dismissed as John fooling around, and some – notably the anthropologist of the group – decide to play along and brainstorm scenarios where it might be possible.
 John fields questions about climate, geography and disease through the ages and is sticking by his story.
 Now things get serious and his colleagues are variously outraged, shocked, and concerned – if what this man says is true then everything they’ve ever believed is being challenged.